 AI can make dumb predictions if trained poorly |

-Regularly retrain models, monitor outputs, and validate against real-world stats |
+Regularly retrain AI models, monitor outputs, and validate against real-world stats |

 Real-Time Performance Bottlenecks |